-There are so many articles out there about your wedding and lots of it is very useful.
-As a wedding photographer, I always try and help my couples as much as I can and give them advice throughout the day.
+As a wedding photographer, I always try to help my couples as much as I can and give them advice throughout the day.
+Here are some of my top wedding tips to help you survive your big day.

 My advice differs slightly from lots of lists out there and comes from being with brides and grooms on their day and seeing what is genuinely helpful for them.
-Feel free to send this page to Brides and Grooms.
+Feel free to send this page to anyone you know who is getting married.
 There are Facebook and Twitter ‘like’ buttons at the bottom of the article.

-Here are some top tips that should really help you.
+Here are some top wedding tips that should really help you.

 1 – On the morning of your wedding, you can do no more!
 Everything that you have worked on has been done and its time to relax and take the day in.
 Things will go wrong but as long as you are there, your partner is there and you have someone to marry you, then everything else is a bonus.